 The Office of Mission and Ministry seeks both to sustain the Catholic heritage of the University as supported by the IHM charism and to cultivate an ecumenical spirit in which the varied gifts of Immaculata's religiously diverse community can be nurtured and celebrated.
-The offices of the Vice President of Mission and Ministry and of the Executive Director of Mission and Ministry are located in Villa Maria Hall.
+The office of the Vice President of Mission and Ministry is located in Villa Maria Hall.

 Campus Ministry at Immaculata University seeks to stimulate growth in faith, formation of Christian conscience, leadership and personal development, formation of human community, and an understanding of issues of peace and justice.
 Through participation in Campus Ministry activities, students are invited to explore their relationship to God, to each other, and to the global community.
 Activities include opportunities for prayer and worship, including Sunday and weekday liturgies, opportunities for reflection and discussion through retreats and other programs, and opportunities for a variety of service projects that meet human needs.
-Campus Ministry is located in the DeChantal Building.
+Campus Ministry is located in the IU Underground, Lourdes Hall.